influxdata/telegraf/docs/CONFIGURATION.md

   stateful plugins on termination of Telegraf.
 If the file exists on start, the state in the file will be restored for the plugins.

-- **enable_statefile_persist_interval**:
-  If set to true, the agent will persist it's state at a regular interval set by statefile_persist_interval.

 - **statefile_persist_interval**:
   The interval of time at which the state is peristed into the statefile.
+When set to 0, persist interval is disabled.

 - **round_statefile_persist_interval**:
   Rounds persist interval to 'interval'